natedean/natedean/content/posts/read-books.md

 * Listen more than you talk, let the other person do the majority of the talking.
 * To encourage your partner to speak, ask questions about things that interest them.
 * Show a genuine interest as your partner is talking.
 Use eye contact, nods, and mirroring comments.
 * To avoid your mind wandering as you are listening, pay attention and occasionally summarize or "label" what a person is saying.
-Listening like this can prevent the mind from drifting away, and when you summarize someone's point of view, you are communicating that you paying attention.
+Listening like this can prevent the mind from drifting away, and when you summarize someone's point of view, you are communicating that you are paying attention.
 It's also a way to build trust.
 * Smile.
 Be real.
 Let that person know you care about them.

 There are more, but this gives the idea.
 I'm sure you've met many people that do not have a good mental model of how to be a good conversationalist.
 They talk only of themselves, they don't listen, and they are mostly dreadful and boring to speak with.